MP Estate Planning UK

 The Role of an Executor

-• Gathering in the assets of the deceased
+• Identifying, valuing, and gathering in all assets of the deceased

 Importance of Probate in Estate Management